VEIP Frequently Asked Questions

 Does my diesel vehicle need to be inspected?

-If your vehicle is powered exclusively by diesel fuel, check the appropriate box on the reverse side of the VEIP notification you received in the mail and return it to the VEIP.
+If your vehicle is powered exclusively by diesel fuel, check the appropriate box on the reverse side of VEIP notification you received in the mail via myMVA account or by mail:

 Does my hybrid vehicle need to be inspected?

-All hybrid vehicles (part gasoline and part electric or propane) are required to be inspected on the normal two-year VEIP test cycle.
+All hybrid vehicles (part gasoline and part electric or propane) are required to be inspected.

 Am I required to have my motorhome inspected?